ncatlab/nlab-content/pages/0/2/5/0/520/content.md

 * David Roberts, [comment to: 101 things to do with a 2-classifier](http://golem.ph.utexas.edu/category/2008/01/101_things_to_do_with_a_2class.html#c014559)

-the relation between these higher classifiers and higher [[generalized universal bundle]]s, motivated by the observations on principal universal 1- and 2-bundles in
+the relation between these higher classifiers and higher [[generalized universal bundle|generalized universal bundles]], motivated by the observations on principal universal 1- and 2-bundles in

 * David Roberts, Urs Schreiber, _The inner automorphism 3-group of a strict 2-group_, Journal of Homotopy and Related Structures, Vol. 3(2008), No. 1, pp. 193-244, ([arXiv](http://arxiv.org/abs/0708.1741v2)).